Skip to Main Content

 Featured HA/DR Resources

-The HRP offers tailored HA/DR education to the U.S. Navy through the following courses.
+The HMS offers tailored HA/DR education to the U.S. Navy through the following courses.

 • Fleet Leaning Humanitarian Operations Course (FLHOC) Dynamic, tailored, and scalable courses and simulations to prepare U.S. Navy Fleet headquarters and Carrier / Expeditionary Strike Group staffs to effectively plan, execute, and assess HA/DR operations.